Yangzhichao1125/notebook/Relationship/8、bad boy advance.md

 **Fourth Point: Self - Focus** You should prioritize yourself.
 You can think of this as being extremely self - centered.
 Have your own values, framework, and principles.
 By focusing on improving yourself and becoming better and better, you'll attract many excellent girls.
 This self - improvement is the key.
-It's important to note that while these tips are presented as relationship - building strategies, they should be used with caution.
-In a healthy relationship, mutual respect, understanding, and communication are fundamental.
-These techniques should enhance rather than replace these core elements.